-A: We remove skin blemishes, wrinkles, or something distracting from the background.
-You still need to hire a professional to do your makeup.
-Special requests for changes, edits, effects, etc are evaluated on a case by case basis and we reserve the right to charge extra for it or just say no. We will not photoshop our clients to appear thinner, reshape body parts, fix what happens at the top of an ill-fitting strapless dress, or make a B&W image with spot color.
+A: Removal of skin blemishes, wrinkles, or something distracting from the background.
+You still need to hire professionals to do your hair & makeup.
+Special requests for changes, edits, effects, etc are evaluated on a case by case basis and I reserve the right to charge extra or just say no. I will not photoshop anyone to appear thinner, reshape body parts, fix what happens at the top of an ill-fitting dress, add in someone/something that wasn’t there, or make a B&W image with spot color.

 Q: Who owns the copyright to the photos?